Skip to main content

 You can raise low ferritin levels the same way you raise low iron levels.
 The main way is to take iron supplements as recommended by a healthcare professional.
 Iron-rich foods can also help.
 But they might not be enough on their own if your ferritin levels are low.

 It’s easiest to think of low ferritin as equivalent to low iron.
 A low ferritin level is often the first sign of iron deficiency.
-So if you have low ferritin, it means the iron stores in your body are also low.
+So, if you have low ferritin, it means the iron stores in your body are also low.

 It’s still unclear if low ferritin directly causes weight gain.
-There’s some evidence that low iron is associated with increased body weight.
+There’s some evidence that low iron is linked with increased body weight.
 But this doesn’t mean that low iron (or low ferritin) causes weight gain.
 It might actually be that increased body fat affects iron stores.

 The bottom line